NET WORTH: $11 million, estimated

 BACKGROUND: Born in New York, Melvin Karmazin attended Pace University.
 He worked at WCBS.
 In 1981 Infinity Broadcasting Company recruited Karmazin as its new president.
 Karmazin eventually became president and CEO of CBS.
 He was also the CEO of Sirius Radio/XM Radio, before stepping down a few years ago.
 Karmazin is a Broadcasting Hall of Fame inductee.

-EDUCATION AND YOUTH: Karmazin strongly supports Rutgers University in New Jersey and has directed millions to the institution.
+EDUCATION AND YOUTH: Karmazin strongly supports Rutgers University in New Jersey and has granted millions to the institution.
 Going back to his strong interest in autism advocacy, he recently helped spearhead the Rutgers Center for Adult Autism Services, which will provide "adults with autism a unique opportunity to live and work independently within a university setting."
 (Karmazin speaks about plans for the nascent center here.)
 Karmazin has also supported Princeton Child Development Institute, Teach for America, and Harlem Village Academies, among others.

 The Mel Karmazin Foundation does not provide a clear avenue for getting in touch but below is contact information